Skip to main content

 How we operate in the country

-The production and the export of vegetable oil to supply Eni’s biorefineries leverages waste from rubber production.
-The production of vegetable oil in the country, used for the production of sustainable fuels, was initiated thanks to an agreement signed with the Federation of Hevea Producers (FPH), which brings together around 300,000 farmers.
-Vegetable oil has received certification under ISCC-EU, one of the first schemes launched in Europe for the sustainability of products in the renewable energy sector.
+The production and export of vegetable oil for biofuels was launched following an agreement with the Federation of Hevea Producers (FPH), which represents thousands of farmers.
+This vegetable oil has received the ISCC-EU certification, one of the primary European schemes for product sustainability in the renewable energy sector.

 Highlights